tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 The value numbering implementation assumes that if a `valueNumber` function returns 0, it does not wish to be considered for value numbering.
-Why might an instruction not opt-in to value numbering?
+Why might an instruction opt-out of value numbering?

 ## Pure vs impure